mattespineli/slate/source/includes/_LoginAnnotation.md

 Annotate a user's transactions with login data:
 `POST https://edna.identitymind.com/im/account/login`

-<aside class="notice">Not all fields are required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>
+<aside class="notice">Not all fields are required, but transaction evaluation is more comprehensive when richer evidence is provided.
+For some third party tests, certain fields may be required.
+For a list of the required fields, see <a href="#third-party-requirements">Third Party Requirements</a>.</aside>

 ##### Arguments